Fishman-York/lichess-dataset/README.md

 Since we end up with 8 data points, we can use a linear line of best fit.
 #### Reflection
 Instead of the -1,1 system that I implemented, we could instead assign white wins to 1 and black wins to -1.
-We can then take that value and divide it by the rank difference.
-This would be more accurate and would be easier to implement.
+We can then take that value and divide it by the rank difference, then round up to 1.
+This would be easier to implement.
 Draws would be counted as 0.

 We could also take draws as a loss for whoever was favoured, if we wanted to be harsher.
 This is because we're checking if having a higher rank means a win, which a draw is not.

 ### Goal 3
 #### Thought Process
 Again, we take the difference of ranks, but this time, we compare it to resignation rate.
-We first filter the dataframe for victory_status to be resign.
-We then check who resigns, returning 1 for white and -1 for black.
-We can divide this by the rank difference of white_rank-black_rank.

-This time, I won't split the rank difference into tiers, as I want to find out if
+This time, I won't split the rank difference into tiers, as I want to analyse the mindset of a player who has to face a larger rank than them.
+I will take the difference in rank, and then see whether the weaker individual resigned or not.
+We can take a percentage of resigns/games made.

+I can also now implement the system described in Goal 2 reflections for easier sorting of wins.
+#### Reflection
+It may have been a good idea to take into account how fast the player resigned.
+This would show the difference in someone resigning just because they've already lost the game, compared to someone who forfeits because they feel like they'll lose.
+A way to implement this would be to take the start and end timestamps.
+Alternatively, we can check the length of the string field for moves.
+We would have to decide how many moves/how much time is(are) considered relevant to our data, especially because some chess games end in 4 moves, or very fast.